SAhmadUmass/zendeskclone4/makingRESTendpoints.md

 ## 8. Deploy and Validate in Production

 • When deploying, ensure environment variables (NEXT_PUBLIC_SUPABASE_URL, etc.) are set properly.
-• Check Supabase’s production RLS rules.
+• Check Supabase's production RLS rules.
 They might differ from development if you made changes.
 • Verify logs for any errors or permission denials once live.

 ---